Trump hosts Erdogan in the United States which considers the lifting of a ban on F-35 sales - ExBulletin

 Bine Aamer Mader Mader, associated with the press

-President of Washington (AP)Donald TrumpInterviews with Turkish President Recep Tayyip Erdogan at the White House on Thursday and reported that the United States could soon raise its restraint on advanced hunter advances in Ankara.
+President of Washington (AP)Donald TrumpComplete the talks with Turkish President Recep Tayyip Erdogan at the White House on Thursday and reporting that the United States could soon raise its restraint on advanced hunting jets in Ankara.

-During the first trimester of Trump, the United StatesTürkiye withdrawnAn NATO ally, its F-35 flagship hunting program after Turkey bought an air defense system in Russia.
+During the first trimester of Trump, the United Statesremoved the turkey,A NATO ally, its F-35 flagship hunting program after Turkey bought an air defense system in Russia.
 US officials feared that Turkey’s use of the Russia S-400 air missiles system is used to collect data from the F-35 capacities and that information can be found in Russian hands.

-Trump started his two -hour meeting with Erdogan by offering hope that resolution to the question could be found during the Directors' talks.
+Trump started his oval office meeting with Erdogan by offering hope that resolution to the question could be found during the Directors' talks.

 He needs certain things, and we need certain things and will happen to a conclusion.
 You know by the end of the day, “said Trump.
 The president added to Erdogan, and I think you will manage to buy things “that you would like” to buy.